 During the medieval period, Polonnaruwa absorbed many cultural influences from South India related to Mahayana Buddhism (Gal Vihara), Hinduism (Hindu Shrines), and architecture (Lankatilaka).
 Polonnaruwa was the capital of the Chola invaders from 993 AD until their expulsion in 1070, and it was not uncommon for Tamil and Sinhala elites to intermarry.
 Another significant trend during this period was the expansion of trade, with goods from India, China (porcelain), SE Asia, and even Persia finding their way into the Polonnaruwan kingdom.

-The pages that follow, progress from south (Lake Parakrama and the Potgul Vihara) to north (Tivanka).
+The pages that follow, progress from south (Lake Parakrama and the Potgul Vihara) to north (Tivanka) as per the site maps (left, and below).